F5Networks/k8s-bigip-ctlr/docs/includes/f5-csi_k/topic_kubernetes-quick-start.rst

 Now the F5® |csi_k-long| is configured and ready to use in our `Kubernetes`_ cluster.

-Step 6.
 Deploy the Kubernetes Guestbook Demo app
 ------------------------------------------------

 The `Guestbook example <https://github.com/kubernetes/kubernetes/tree/master/examples/guestbook-go>`_ application is a simple multi-tier web app we will use to test the |csi_k-long| intergration.
 The application front-end is build in Go and uses Redis for it's data storage backend.